 If you’re planning to leave a toxic household behind, you can watch the video below.
 The girl in it had a similar experience, and she talks about leaving her family and what she did to make it happen.

 Of course, just because your parents support your decision to leave, it doesn’t mean it’s easy to do it.
-One of the most important things to know when moving out is how to talk to your family about it.
+So, before deciding when is a good time to move out, one of the most important things to know when moving out is how to talk to your family about it.
 While they may fully understand your reasons, as parents, they won’t readily accept your leaving, especially when relocating to another state alone.

 Just as having difficult parents is tough, having very supportive ones can be like that, too, but for different reasons.
 It’s obviously not awful to have a supportive family, but if you all are too attached, you may find it hard to become independent and make the transition.